 ●The presence of PCR inhibitors, such as heparin, which may be present in samples from infants in neonatal intensive care with percutaneous catheters

-●DBS samples with an abnormal TREC result are retested for TREC plus the reference actin gene sequence.
+●DBS samples with an abnormal TREC result are retested for TREC number plus copy number of the control DNA sequence.

-●If the initial low TREC result is due to insufficient DNA, both the repeat TREC and reference gene qPCR will be low.
+●If the initial low TREC result is due to insufficient DNA or an inhibitor, both the repeat TREC and control qPCR will be low.
 These cases of DNA amplification failure are considered incomplete or indeterminate.
 The infant is recalled to give a further DBS sample obtained via heelstick to avoid contamination with heparin or other PCR inhibitors.
-If the second DBS specimen also results in low TRECs, the infant is recalled for venous blood sampling and confirmatory testing.
+If the second DBS specimen also results in low TRECs, the infant is recalled for venous blood sampling to measure T cells by flow cytometry and other confirmatory testing as indicated.
 (See 'Follow-up testing' below.)

 Follow-up testing — Immunophenotyping is performed in California (with varying rules in some other state screening programs) after a positive screening TREC test or two incomplete tests .
-This follow-up testing consists of a complete blood count with differential white blood count and lymphocyte subsets (CD3, CD4, and CD8 T cells with CD45RA versus CD45RO to indicate naïve versus memory cells, with the latter, if elevated, suggesting oligoclonal expansion of autologous cells or maternally derived cells; CD19 B cells; and CD16/CD56 NK cells).
+This follow-up testing is integrated within the NBS program to facilitate speedy, consistent evaluation of the significance of the TREC screen result.
+The state-mandated flow panel consists of a complete blood count with differential white blood count and lymphocyte subsets: CD3, CD4, and CD8 T cells with CD45RA versus CD45RO CD4 and CD8 subsets to indicate naïve versus memory cells, CD19 B cells, and CD16/CD56 NK cells.
+Few or undetectable CD45RA naïve T cells with predominance of CD45RO memory cells suggest insufficient diverse T cell production, even if overall T cell number may appear normal due to expansion of oligoclonal T cells in the periphery or presence of maternally engrafted T cells.
 (See "Laboratory evaluation of the immune system".)

 Syndromes with insufficient T cells, or secondary depletion of circulating T cells, constitute a risk for infection in infancy.
 These infants require follow-up by pediatric immunology specialists to perform appropriate evaluations and institute protective measures that may include antibiotics, immune globulin replacement therapy, and avoidance of live vaccines until T cells have normalized.
-For an individual patient who might have SCID or a related disorder, any immunologic abnormalities are followed-up by further testing, such as determination of serum antibody concentrations, measurement of titers to specific antigens, such as vaccines, lymphocyte proliferation, and molecular diagnosis.
+For an individual patient who might have SCID or a related disorder, any immunologic abnormalities are followed up by further testing, such as lymphocyte proliferation, determination of serum immunoglobulin concentrations, measurement of specific titers after administration of killed vaccines, and molecular diagnosis.
 (See "Severe combined immunodeficiency (SCID): An overview", section on 'Protective measures' and "Medical management of immunodeficiency" and "Laboratory evaluation of the immune system".)

 ●Primary immunodeficiencies (PIDs), such as severe combined immunodeficiency (SCID), are good candidates for newborn screening (NBS) because infants appear normal at birth, the natural history is understood, and treatment is more efficacious if initiated early.
 (See 'Why screen for primary immunodeficiency disorders?' above and 'Screening for SCID and other T cell defects' above.)